5 things to do before applying for that Mortgage

 Others have done it, why not you?

 Many have said that people perish from lack of knowledge.
 We all know we should wash our hands before having a meal.
 When we don’t, we risk death via cholera and other diseases.
+Or a runny stomach that messes with the rest of our day.

-Likewise, what rules should you follow BEFORE even setting foot in front of a lender to borrow for your home?
+Likewise, what rules should you follow BEFORE even setting foot in front of a Lender to borrow for your home?
 What rules can you apply, if you are currently running a mortgage but want more room in your pocket to do other things?
 How can you replace your active salaried income with steady passive income, using mortgage facilities?

 This knowledge is not a secret.
 Take time out from your world this month and make room for more.

 Deal?
-Get the details here.
+Get the details here >>

 Resources –